NIGK17002U Past Climate and Sea Level: Processes and Proxies

 • Place interpretations of climate archives or climate systems in a wider perspective

-• Read scientific literature on climate systems and geological climate archives
+• Read and understand scientific literature on climate systems and geological climate archives

 • Use relevant definitions and terms